anamica08/Postagram-MEAN-app/README.md

 ## Description

 This application enables user to signup and login to create a post of his choice.
-User will upload a image ,tile and content to create a post, which clearly states that mongoose is used to create the schema of post.
+User will upload a image ,title and content to create a post, which clearly states that mongoose is used to create the schema of post.
 User has to stay logged in to edit or delete, only the posts created by him.

 ## Deployed resources
 Following the rest architecture: